 A student magazine through and through, Grok gave me a chance to experiment with a bit of everything.
 While breaking news wasn’t the order of the day for a quarterly publication the focus on feature writing gave me an unprecedented amount of page space and an abstract theme to work within.
 Editorial oversight was low, and outrageous topics were encouraged.

 While I did a few reports on events here and there, I also started to work up my interest in science writing with a pair of human biology features.
-The Mystery of the Male Nipple was exactly the kind of gender-questioning exploration the student readers were looking for, and while I cringe a little at the immature writing it shows how early I wanted to explore cutting edge science in my writing.
+The Mystery of the Male Nipple was exactly the kind of gender-questioning exploration the student readers were looking for, and while I cringe a little at the immature writing it shows how early I wanted to explore science communication in my writing.
 Faster than the Speed of Life took a dive into “Uberman” sleep cycles, which sounded great for students who needed more hours in their day but turned out to just be kind of dangerous.

 Curtin University’s online platform was started as a teaching tool to initiate students into online writing formats and deadlines: My lecturer Chris Thomson made it something really worthwhile.